karlospn/mytechramblings-site-source-code/content/posts/create-an-ecs-cluster-and-deploy-apps-using-azure-devops.md

 - The **application** must be deployed using **another Azure DevOps pipeline**.
 - **Decouple the creation, deployment and lifecycle of the infrastructure files from the application source code.**

+I ended up building 3 different separate pipelines:
+- A pipeline to create a dummy application.
+- A pipeline to create the infrastructure to AWS
+- A pipeline to deploy the application.

-I ended up building 3 different separate pipelines, let me explain it a little bit about the purpose of every pipeline and how everything works together.
+Let me explain a little bit about the purpose of every pipeline and how everything works together.

 # 1. Create and deploy a _"dummy"_ application